 Over the next few years during high school and college, I was a “jack of all trades” at that restaurant.
 I waited tables, washed dishes, did food prep and organized wedding receptions.
 However, my favorite job was working on what we called the grounds crew.

-As member of this small grounds crew team, we mowed grass, trimmed the hedges, tended to the pond, planted flowers and weeded the gardens.
+As a member of this small grounds crew team, we mowed grass, trimmed the hedges, tended to the pond, planted flowers and weeded the gardens.
 We made sure the 15-acre property was an asset for the town.
 And looked great for all the visitors to the restaurant.
 They enjoyed the view from the restaurant windows and would often walk the property after a nice summer evening dinner.

 It is here where I developed an interest in flower gardening.
 I like natural beauty.
 It’s also fun and rewarding to see the results of your efforts turn into a pretty area full of plants and flowers that you and others can enjoy year around.
 However, a nice garden takes time and attention to start it and keep it looking good.
 In order to add value to the physical asset.